Our Destiny 2: Masterworks guide contains everything you need to know about these brand new rewards first introduced with the Curse of Osiris DLC.

 In Bungie official Development Update it confirmed that the Masterwork system will be updated to include armour.
-It's slated for a 30th January 2018 release.
+It's being introduced in the 30th January 2018 update.

-- Masterwork Armour provides increased damage reduction while using your Super.
+- Masterwork Armour provides 3% damage reduction while using your Super.

 - You can reroll the armour stat type on Masterwork Amour, and similar to Masterwork weapons, you can upgrade a piece of armour to a Masterwork by spending cores and Legendary Shards.

-Here’s everything you need to know about Masterwork weapons.
+Here’s everything you need to know about how Masterwork weapons currently function.